heptarch/heptarch.github.io/drafts/tarkovsky.md

 bibulous semiotician, Sven Nykvist's son, and various dabblers and aesthetes who had no other occupation, it seemed, than to hang around Via di San Niccolò and spread gossip.
-Eventually, I understood I was to catalogue, digitize and assess the scholarly interest of an unpublished portion of the Martyrolog, kept in a filing cabinet in a locked room on the fourth floor.
+Eventually, I understood I was to catalogue and assess the scholarly interest of an unpublished portion of the Martyrolog, kept in a filing cabinet in a locked room on the fourth floor.
 The caretaker would give me the keys, and at the end of the